Waj15022003/My-Portfolio/README.md

 My portfolio is a thoughtfully designed showcase of my skills and experiences in Web Development.
-Built using HTML5 and CSS3, this responsive website seamlessly presents my projects, certifications, and bio.
-Explore my projects, learn about my expertise.
+Built using HTML5 and CSS3, this responsive website seamlessly presents my projects, resume and bio.Do explore my projects, learn about my expertise.